-We have sponsored many young, local riders who have gone on to compete in Elite and Pro level racing including Dan Martin, shown above winning the National Junior Championships, and now a Pro rider with the Quick Step Team and a winner of a stage of the Tour de France.
+We have sponsored many young, local riders who have gone on to compete in Elite and Pro level racing including Dan Martin, shown above winning the National Junior Championships, and now a Pro rider who recently signed a two-year contract with UAE Team Emirates and is a winner of a stage of the Tour de France.

 Frequently Asked Questions